Congestion Management Overview

 Although it is possible to enqueue various types of real-time traffic to the strict priority queue, we strongly recommend that you direct only voice traffic to it because voice traffic is well-behaved, whereas other types of real-time traffic are not.
 Moreover, voice traffic requires that delay be nonvariable in order to avoid jitter.
 Real-time traffic such as video could introduce variation in delay, thereby thwarting the steadiness of delay required for successful voice traffic transmission.

-For information on how to configure LLQ, see the "Configuring Weighted Fair Queueing" module.
+For information on how to configure LLQ, see the chapter "Configuring Weighted Fair Queueing" in this book.

 LLQ Bandwidth Allocation

 When you specify the priority command for a class, it takes a bandwidth argument that gives maximum bandwidth in kbps.
 You use this parameter to specify the maximum amount of bandwidth allocated for packets belonging to the class configured with the priority command.
 The bandwidth parameter both guarantees bandwidth to the priority class and restrains the flow of packets from the priority class.

 In the event of congestion, policing is used to drop packets when the bandwidth is exceeded.
 Voice traffic enqueued to the priority queue is UDP-based and therefore not adaptive to the early packet drop characteristic of WRED.
 Because WRED is ineffective, you cannot use the WRED random-detect command with the priority command.
 In addition, because policing is used to drop packets and a queue limit is not imposed, the queue-limit command cannot be used with the priority command.

 When congestion occurs, traffic destined for the priority queue is metered to ensure that the bandwidth allocation configured for the class to which the traffic belongs is not exceeded.